MicrosoftDocs/well-architected/well-architected/services/networking/azure-firewall.md

 |Configure Azure Firewall in the forced tunneling mode to route all internet-bound traffic to a designated next hop instead of going directly to the internet.|Azure Firewall must have direct internet connectivity.
 If your **AzureFirewallSubnet** learns a default route to your on-premises network via the Border Gateway Protocol, you must configure Azure Firewall in the forced tunneling mode.
 Using the forced tunneling feature, you'll need another /26 address space for the Azure Firewall Management subnet.
 You're required to name it **AzureFirewallManagementSubnet**.<br><br>If this is an existing Azure Firewall instance that can't be reconfigured in the forced tunneling mode, create a UDR with a 0.0.0.0/0 route.
 Set the **NextHopType** value as **Internet**.
 Associate it with **AzureFirewallSubnet** to maintain internet connectivity.|
 |Set the public IP address to **None** to deploy a fully private data plane when you configure Azure Firewall in the forced tunneling mode.|When you deploy a new Azure Firewall instance, if you enable the forced tunneling mode, you can set the public IP address to **None** to deploy a fully private data plane.
 However, the management plane still requires a public IP for management purposes only.
 The internal traffic from virtual and on-premises networks won't use that public IP.
 For more about forced tunneling, see [Azure Firewall forced tunneling](/azure/firewall/forced-tunneling).|
 |Use fully qualified domain name (FQDN) filtering in network rules.|You can use FQDNs based on DNS resolution in Azure Firewall and firewall policies.
 This capability allows you to filter outbound traffic with any TCP/UDP protocol (including NTP, SSH, RDP, and more).
 You must enable the DNS Proxy option to use FQDNs in your network rules.
 To learn how it works, see [Azure Firewall FQDN filtering in network rules](/azure/firewall/fqdn-filtering-network-rules#how-it-works).|
+|Use Azure Firewall Manager to create and associate a DDoS protection plan with your hub virtual network.|A DDoS protection plan provides enhanced mitigation features to defend your firewall from DDoS attacks.
+Azure Firewall Manager is an integrated tool to create your firewall infrastructure and DDoS protection plans.
+For more information, see [Configure an Azure DDoS Protection Plan using Azure Firewall Manager](/azure/firewall-manager/configure-ddos).

 Azure Advisor helps you ensure and improve the continuity of your business-critical applications.
 Review the [Azure Advisor recommendations](#azure-advisor-recommendations).